kondokuro/PyMazeing/README.md

 #### HALL
 Representation of a path or a branch in the maze.
 - Areas, list of spaces the hall is composed of
+- Passages, list of connections with other halls

 ##### Categories
 - Branch, a hall with no areas holding a portal.